 Ron is a caring, proficient and highly experienced Funeral Director.
 He uses his expertise to gently guide families during their time of grief and to insightfully help plan any kind of service from individualized celebrations of life to formal events honouring dignitaries and public figures.

 In his spare time, Ron rides a Harley as does his musician wife Jeannie.
 He is a musician, actor and entertainer, plays upright bass, guitar and bagpipes and has a love of good food and all things Scottish.

 April was born in Edmonton, Alberta and was raised all over Alberta as well as the Northwest Territories.
-She married her husband Minh in 2006 and they have three busy sons who keep them on their toes.
+She has three amazing sons who keep her on her toes.

 April started her funeral services education in 2017 at Mount Royal University in Calgary following a desire to use her personal experiences with loss to help and hold space for those who are grieving.
 In 2019, she moved with her family to Victoria.
 She was excited to start working with the amazing team at McCall Gardens in 2021.
 Upon graduation in 2022, April was Valedictorian and received the Academic Achievement Award and the Award of Excellence for Embalming for the highest overall academic performances in her class.